arockiajerald1989/utilities/README.md

 * Modify the regular expression in the str.extract method to match your data structure.
 * Adjust column names and order in the df[['Name', 'Number', ...]] section.
+* Change the overtime threshold in the overtime_threshold variable if needed.